Nayos1337/cscg2020/pwn/intro_pwn/pwn2/writeup.md

 # Intro Pwn 2
-This challenge is very similar to the first pwn challenge in the cscg.
+This challenge is very similar to the first pwn challenge in the CSCG.
 It only adds the following 2 functions.
 (Again, we are given the binary and its source)